 *Usually, your watts indoors will be lower than outside.
 This difference can even reach 30 watts on your FTP.
 As TrainerRoad explains, this can be caused by trainer type, device calibration (zero-offsetting, respectively), your riding position, etc.

-When speaking about the “fun” training indoors, I mean the interactive smart trainers.
+When I speak about “fun” indoor training, I mean the interactive smart trainers.
 They can adjust the resistance based on the training app.
 This interactivity element will force you to switch gears and be more engaged.

 4. What Is Your Budget?

 Power meters start at around $300, and smart trainers with an in-built power meter at around $400.
-This means that if your budget is $800, for example, you can buy both devices.
+For example, if your budget is $800, you can buy both devices.

 Naturally, the low-end smart trainers are usually not interactive (there are exceptions, though) and don’t provide advanced features like ERG mode.